Maxwell (musician): 1998–2002: Embrya and Now

-Now, Maxwell's third album, was released on August 14, 2001 on Columbia Records in the United States.
-Following the lukewarm radio success of his previous album, Maxwell has stated he felt more comfortable with his artistic direction in the creation of his new album, which does not exhibit his previous work's conceptual style.
+Maxwell's third studio album, Now, was released by Columbia Records on August 14, 2001, in the United States.
+Following the lukewarm radio success of his previous album, Maxwell stated he felt more comfortable with his artistic direction in the creation of this album, which does not exhibit his previous work's conceptual style.
 The album sold over 296,000 units in the U.S. in the first week, according to SoundScan, to earn him his first-ever number one album.
 The album was later certified platinum by the RIAA.
 "Lifetime" was the second single from the album.
 It was a top five hit on Billboard's R&B/Hip-Hop songs chart and peaked at No. 22 on the Billboard Hot 100 chart.
 The third single off the album, "This Woman's Work", a live staple of Maxwell's, charted at number 58 on the Billboard Hot 100 and at number 16 on the Hot R&B/Hip-Hop Songs chart.
 Once again, despite some criticism towards Maxwell's songwriting, La Weekly stated "Now is a disappointment in the wake of 1996's Maxwell's Urban Hang Suite and its 1998 follow-up, Embrya."
 Now received generally positive reviews from music critics, based on an aggregate score of 78/100 from Metacritic.
 The album was Maxwell's last release before he took a lengthy hiatus from performing.

-2003-2010: BLACKsummers'night
+2003–2010: BLACKsummers'night

 Recording sessions for a new album took place during 2007 to 2009 at Chung King Studios, Bowery Digital, and Platinum Sound Recording Studios in New York City.
 The album was produced entirely by Maxwell and musician Hod David.
 The album was to serve as the first part of his scheduled trilogy of albums.

 During this time, and after seven years of not performing, he appeared as a surprise musical guest on the 2008 BET Awards, where he performed the song "Simply Beautiful" in a tribute to soul singer Al Green, shocking fans and the audience alike with his ability to still perform well, but also with his new look, his trademark afro and pork-chop sideburns gone, replaced with a more relaxed and subdued look.

 The album BLACKsummers'night was released on July 7, 2009 and received universal acclaim from music critics.
 Commercially the album was a success, debuting at number one on the US Billboard 200 chart in July 2009, with first-week sales of 316,000 copies, serving as Maxwell's highest first-week sales.